-Name Age Position Position
+Name Age Position

-Yitzhak Nissan (3) 72 Chairman of the Board of Directors
+Yitzhak Nissan (3) 73 Chairman of the Board of Directors

-Mordechai Marmorstein (1)(2) 75 Director
+Mordechai Marmorstein (1)(2) 76 Director

-David Rubner(4) 82 Director
+David Rubner (4) 83 Director

-Erez Meltzer(4) 64 Director
+Erez Meltzer (4) 65 Director

-Gad Dovev(1)(2)(3)(4) 75 External Director
+Gad Dovev(1)(2)(3)(4) 76 External Director

-Hana Lurie (1)(2)(3)(4) 49 External Director
+Ilana Lurie (1)(2)(3)(4) 50 External Director

-- (1) Member of the Audit Committee
+(1) Member of the Audit Committee

-- (2) Member of the Compensation Committee
+(2) Member of the Compensation Committee

-- (3) Member of the Banking Committee
+(3) Member of the Banking Committee

-- (4) Member of the Special Independent Committee for M&A purposes
+(4) Member of the Special Independent Committee for M&A purposes

-At our 2021 annual general meeting of shareholders held on June 3, 2021, our shareholders re-elected Messrs.
-Yitzhak Nissan, Mordechai Marmorstein, David Rubner and Erez Meltzer to serve as a directors until our 2022 annual general meeting of shareholders.
+At our 2022 annual general meeting of shareholders held on August 31, 2022, our shareholders re-elected Messrs.
+Yitzhak Nissan, Mordechai Marmorstein, David Rubner and Erez Meltzer to serve as a directors until our 2023 annual general meeting of shareholders.
 Mr. Gad Dovev was elected to serve as an external director for a third three-year term, at our 2020 meeting of shareholders held on October 29, 2020.
-Ms. Ilana Lurie was elected to serve as an external director for a second three-year term, at our 2021 meeting of shareholders held on June 3, 2021.
+Ms. Ilana Lurie was elected to serve as an external director for a second three-year term, at our 2021.
+Our Audit Committee and Board of Directors determined that Mr. Marmorstein has the accounting and financial expertise required under the Companies Law in order to serve as an independent director, and therefor he was nominated as an independent director.